slee7246/saeheel2.github.io/content/projects.pt-br.md

   + PRA (mainly HRA)
   + software development

 # Projects

-Here are some projects that I've done in the past! *You can open it to a new tab to read it* :)
+Here are some projects that I've done in the past!

+*You can open it to a new tab to read it.*

 ![Teen Birth Rates and Below Poverty Rates in Mississippi](/images/poster1.jpg)